owenshen24/golb/contents/Fading-Novelty#2.md

 Given that life is all about change, I don't think it's coherent to fully have a view that separates itself from seeking novelty.
 But I think this is useful insofar as it shifts the scope, so that it focuses on change *within* tasks, rather than *between* tasks.

-Lastly, our intuitions seem to underplay things.
+Lastly, our intuitions might even lead us astray in this domain.
 A [recent summary](https://www.gwern.net/docs/culture/2019-obrien.pdf) found that we tend to underestimate how much we'll enjoy repeat activities.
 It seems like this is because it's very difficult to truly duplicate the same experience; when doing the same thing a second time, differences will still persist.
 This is promising from an experiential perspective as it suggests repetition isn't as bad as it seems.